paramsingh/notes/vault/daily.journal.2023.03.24.md

 without much sense of what problem the business actually solves are going to have a hard time.
 On the other hand, it's a great time to be a solo dev!
 You have interns and pair programmers available on demand!

+Noting down an idea, need to flesh out: if text is the universal interface, writing as much as possible is a path to immortality.
+You're basically changing the data in your brain into a format that a computer can read and understand.